mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 ![Werewolf](Werewolf.jpg)

-Naur rejects the idea of ​​a single method to develop software.
+Naur rejects the idea of a single method to develop software.

 A development methodology, such as the one already mentioned [TDD](https://en.wikipedia.org/wiki/Test-driven_development), must be complemented with other practices.